-Clark is a courageous painter who paints America with a punch, charged by his personal experience as an artist who began as a child of the anti-establishment 1960s.
-Despite his presence in notable artists' circles, he remained largely an observer and outsider to the art world, although his work is included in the permanent collections of 50 museums.
-His views on identity and representation as a Native American, along with his avid and encyclopedic knowledge and fascination with American history, society, politics and culture, and unrivaled mastery of subversive irony, firmly establish Clark as a vital voice urging, through six decades of work and his continuing practice, a timely review and reckoning of our actions past, present and future.
+Despite Clark's presence in notable artists' circles, he remained largely an observer and outsider to the art world, although his work is included in the permanent collections of fifty museums.
+His views on identity and representation influenced by his Native American background along with his encyclopedic knowledge and fascination with American history, society, politics, and culture, and an unrivaled mastery of subversive irony, firmly establish Clark as a vital voice and cultural figure urging, through six decades of work and his unique practice, a timely review and reckoning of our actions past, present and future.

-Exhibition Publication
+Publication